The purpose of this guide is to provide general guidance for importers who wish to import game, meat, poultry and eggs

 10. Under the power provided by Regulation 4(3)(b) of IGMPER, Food and Environmental Hygiene Department requires all game, meat, poultry and eggs to be entered through Man Kam To checkpoint if the import is via land, or the International Airport of Hong Kong if the import is via air.
 At these checkpoints, the food concerned may be subject to inspection or sampling by the Department.
 If the import is via sea, the importers may be required, if circumstances warrant, to keep the game, meat or poultry at a licensed cold store or a registered cold storage for inspection or sampling.
 If the result is satisfactory, the Department will issue a "release letter" to the importer.
 For the list of licensed cold stores, please refer to Appendix I to "Guide to Application for Import Licence for Frozen Meat, Chilled Meat, Frozen Poultry and Chilled Poultry".

-12. Food and Environmental Hygiene Department is determined to provide quality service to the public, including importers, and pledges to process applications for the import of game, meat, poulty or eggs within 5 working days.
+11. Food and Environmental Hygiene Department is determined to provide quality service to the public, including importers, and pledges to process applications for the import of game, prohibited meat or eggs within 5 working days.

 Where to make applications or enquiries?

-13. Applications related to the import of game, meat, poultry and eggs and payment of samples should be addressed to the Centre for Food Safety of Food and Environmental Hygiene Department at 43/F, Queensway Government Offices, 66 Queensway, Hong Kong.
+12. Applications related to the import of game, prohibited meat and eggs and payment of samples should be addressed to the Centre for Food Safety of Food and Environmental Hygiene Department at 43/F, Queensway Government Offices, 66 Queensway, Hong Kong.
 For enquiries, please contact the Food Import and Export Section (Tel: 2867 5577) or 1823 Government Hotline.
 Enquiries may also be sent to the e-mail address: email@example.com or by fax at 2521 4784.

 * The word "chilled" in this Guide refers to the pre-chilling process of food with subsequent storage at a temperature between 0℃ and 4℃ .